The Woman Suffrage Movement

 The U.S. ratification of the 19th Amendment

 On August 26, 1920, the 19th Amendment to the U.S. Constitution, granting women the right to vote, was signed into law.

 Thank you, suffrage pioneers!

-The History of the Woman Suffrage Movement in the U.S.
+History of the woman suffrage movement in the U.S.

 The first women’s rights convention is held in Seneca Falls, New York.
 After two days of discussion and debate, 68 women and 32 men sign a Declaration of Sentiments, which outlines grievances and sets the agenda for the women’s rights movement.
 A set of 12 resolutions is adopted calling for equal treatment of women and men under the law and voting rights for women.